valory-xyz/open-autonomy/docs/guides/managing_packages.md

 autonomy fetch john_doe/my_agent --local
 ```

-If you run the previous command, you will see that you now have the `my_agent` folder again, but this time it only contains the agent configuration and the `vendor` folder because we are fetchig from the registry.
+If you run the previous command, you will see that you now have the `my_agent` folder again, but this time it only contains the agent configuration and the `vendor` folder because we are fetching from the registry.

 Fetching works for services as well: